publicissapient-france/x-qrcode-flutter/README.md

 XQRcode is a Xebia mobile app that allows the users to scan the client's QR code to check in them into the conference.

-It's used by Xebia in some notable conferences such as Xebicon, DataXDay, ParisContainerDay or FrenchKit to check in the people at their arrival.
+It's used by Xebia in some notable conferences such as [Xebicon](https://xebicon.fr/), [DataXDay](https://dataxday.fr/), [ParisContainerDay](https://paris-container-day.fr/) or [FrenchKit](https://frenchkit.fr/) to check in the people at their arrival.
 There is also a [Back Office](https://admin.dev.xqrcode.fr/xebia/events).

 ## Purpose

-Originally XQRCode was an app written in React/Native that you can check [here](https://github.com/xebia-france/x-qrcode-mobile).
+Originally XQRCode was an app [written in React/Native](https://github.com/xebia-france/x-qrcode-mobile).
 The purpose of this project is to rewrite the mobile app using Flutter because the current React/Native app has some issues that seem hard to solves.

 The main focus subject will be: